RyanBirch/spots/README.md

 # Spots

 ## Overview
-Full stack MERN application to keep track of your favorite spots.
-Search for bars, restaurants, and other businesses, and create collections of your favorites locations.
-Read reviews and get directions to different places.
-Create custom lists in your profile to always have your favorite spots on hand.
+Full stack MERN application that allows users to create collections of their favorite bars, restaurants and other businesses.
+Utilizes Yelp API and Google Maps API for searches, and JSON web tokens for authentication.
+Read reviews, get directions, and create custom lists to keep track of your favorite spots.

 <img src="client/public/images/Screen Shot 2019-08-22 at 5.07.12 AM.png">